newAM/nix-post-build-hook-queue/README.md

 This is my implementation of a user-supplied daemon to process the store paths outside of the build loop.

-The `ost-build-hook binary writes store paths to unix domain socket for later processing.
+The post-build-hook binary writes store paths to unix domain socket for later processing.

 When data is available on the socket systemd activates the `nix-post-build-hook-queue` service to: